waterlink/property-based-testing-talk/script.md

   * this means, that all property-based tests for supertype have to hold for subtypes, otherwise LSP is violated;
   * this enables huge test suite code re-use, when subtyping or inheritance is involved + protection from violating LSP = two birds with one stone.

-### PBT as a monitoring tool in production

-- You can really re-use properties to run checks on your real production data continuously.
-- This way PBT are much more useful then EBT,
-- since what is important in PBT is important in production.

 ### How to write properties properly?

 - Common mistake: spelling out the implementation or part of the implementation in the property.